 Add onions, tomatoes, or green chilies to the chole bhature as well to make it even more tasty.
 A lot of the time, it is served with chopped onions and coriander on top of it.

 The benefits of eating Chole Bhature: This dish is not only delicious, but it is also healthy for you.

-Chole Bhature is a popular Indian dish that is made with chickpeas and fried bread.
+Chole Bhature is a popular Indian dish and classic evergreen dish that is made with chickpeas and fried bread.

 Chickpeas are a good source of protein.
 They contain about 15 grams of protein per cup, which is about 30% of the daily recommended intake for adults.
 Protein is essential for growth and development, and it helps maintain muscle mass.

 Chickpeas are also a good source of fiber.
 They contain about 12 grams of dietary fiber per cup, that is about 48% of the daily recommended intake for adults.
 Fiber helps to keep your digestion in order, and it can also help lower cholesterol levels and inflammation.
 A lot of different vitamins and minerals can be found in chickpeas.
 They also have a lot of different vitamins and minerals.